-• Create a PowerPoint presentation (15-18 slides) designed to help students understand the concept of gender.
+• Create a PowerPoint presentation (15-18 slides) designed to help students understand the concept of gender (as defined by the authors).
 This can include historical influences on conceptions of gender, research findings, societal expectations and stereotypes (and how constructions of gender may impact students' mental health), campus resources, cross-cultural perspectives, etc. Detailed instructions will be uploaded to Canvas.